 Created tidal marshes were located using a combination of desk- and field-based reconnaissance, correlating project descriptions and photographs provided in the BIEAP-FREMP Atlas (CMN 2021) with field observations and imagery.
 Randomized sampling plots were generated in advance of site visits using a random plot generator in QGIS (3.20, QGIS Development Team 2021), with all plots separated by at least 3 m.
-We targeted an optimum sample size of 20 plots per site (James-Pirri et al. 2007) though in cases where sites were too small to contain the target number of plots, sample size was reduced.
+We targeted an optimum sample size of 20 plots per site (James-Pirri et al. 2007), though occasionally fewer were sampled due to tide/time constraints, or in cases where sites were too small to contain the target number of plots.
 Each plot entailed a 1 x 1 m quadrat oriented perpendicular to the nearest major channel, typically the Fraser River.
-Surveyors recorded the percent cover of all living macrophytes originating from within the quadrat, as well as exposed substrates (i.e., litter, mud, rock, debris).
-Percent cover estimates were permitted to exceed 100% in cases where foliar cover of species overlapped significantly. three , (see Appendix B for a list of all species observed, and their respective origin classes).
-Plants were classified as unknown if no traits were present to differentiate between native and non-native species, and included the genera Lycopus,(horehound), Alisma (water plantain), Persicaria (smartweed), Cardamine (bittercress), and various immature grasses. .
+Surveyors recorded the aerial percent cover of all living macrophytes originating from within the quadrat, as well as exposed substrates (i.e., litter, mud, rock, debris).
+Percent cover estimates were permitted to exceed 100% in cases where foliar cover of species overlapped significantly.
+Each species was then classified into one of three origin classes: native, introduced, and unknown (see Appendix B for a list of all species observed, and their respective origin classes).
+Plants were classified as unknown if no traits were present to differentiate between native and non-native species, and included the genera Lycopus,(horehound), Alisma (water plantain), Persicaria (smartweed), Cardamine (bittercress), and various immature grasses.
 Plot data were then used to calculate species richness and relative percent cover data for each plot.
 Relative percent cover is defined as the cover of a given species or grouping of species as a percentage of the total plant cover in a plot, and was used to account for potential seasonal bias in our sampling, and high variability of plant forms and densities in our study area.

 In addition to vegetation sampling, we mapped the boundary of each marsh creation project using a combination of handheld GPS units (Garmin GPSMap® 64s) and Apple iPad mini (5th generation) with Avenza Maps mapping software and 10 cm resolution georeferenced imagery (3.14.1; Avenza Systems Inc. 2021).
-Vegetated areas, unvegetated mudflats, and log debris accumulations within the intended marsh area were also mapped, and the presence other site features were noted, such as the presence of debris fences, functional foreshore shear booms, and other structures (docks, log storage booms) located immediately offshore.
+Vegetated areas, unvegetated mudflats, and log debris accumulations within the intended marsh area were also mapped, and the presence other site features were noted, such as the presence of debris fences, functional foreshore shear booms, and other structures (i.e., docks, log storage booms) located immediately offshore.